 Roy and his crew.
-Flt Lt Hathaway (Navigator), Flt Lt Richardson (Signaller) and A W Marshall (Engineer),
+Flt Lt Roy Lewis Stewart Hathaway AFC (Navigator), Flt Lt Richardson (Engineer) and Royston William Marshall AFM(Signaller),

 Roy in the pilots seat of a York C1 during the Airlift

-Roy and Flt Lt Hathaway after the last sortie
+Roy and Flt Lt Roy Lewis Stewart Hathaway AFC after the last sortie

 After a few years with Transport Command and over 3,000 hours total flying time, It would be time for Roy to return home, Bomber Command home that is!

 The Nambour Chronicle weren't the only paper to get it wrong as the Glasgow Herald gave them an extra 16 sorties to their tally